-This easy Indian recipe is for tandoori chicken with vegetables and can be made in the oven on a single sheet pan.
-From the food blog Foodie Crush, it's a simple, reimagined version of the traditional dish typically made in a clay oven.
-Simply marinate boneless, skinless, chicken thighs before baking on a pan with your choice of vegetables like carrots, cauliflower, zucchini, or butternut squash.
+This easy Indian recipe for tandoori chicken with vegetables from Foodie Crush can be made in the oven on a single sheet pan.
+It's a simple, reimagined version of the traditional dish typically made in a clay oven.
+Simply marinate boneless, skinless chicken thighs before baking on a pan with your choice of vegetables like carrots, cauliflower, zucchini, or butternut squash.
 You'll need to carve out an hour to let the chicken marinate, but other than that, the recipe calls for just 15 minutes of prep time and 30 minutes of cook time.

 Indian Coconut Butter Cauliflower

 If you're looking for a vegan dish that's bursting with traditional Indian flavors, look no further than this coconut butter cauliflower recipe from Half Baked Harvest.
 Cauliflower replaces the traditional chicken and instead of heavy cream and butter, you'll use coconut milk and coconut oil to produce a similarly creamy and rich meal with far fewer calories.
 With basic ingredients and just 30 minutes of cook time, there's no reason to order in.

 This dish substitutes cauliflower rice for the usual basmati rice and goes well with roasted vegetables.
 The Minimalist Baker recipe is prepared in just one dish, and you'll need serrano peppers, diced tomatoes, cauliflower rice, and plenty of flavorful seasonings.
 Serve up the hearty, healing food with roasted beets, sweet potatoes, and cilantro.